fieldtrip/website/workshop/wired2024.md

 Please take a quick look at the [FieldTrip reference paper](https://doi.org/10.1155/2011/156869) if you have not done so already.
 If you have an hour or so, you can watch this [introductory lecture](https://www.youtube.com/watch?v=7B4rDZYwQLM).
 Note that more recorded lectures are available as [video](/video).

+### Read up on intracranial analyses

+Have a look at the recent paper [Advances in human intracranial electroencephalography research, guidelines and good practices](https://doi.org/10.1016/j.neuroimage.2022.119438).
+It is quite a long and detailled paper, so you may not be able to read it in a single session.

 ### Make sure you have a recent version of MATLAB

-We develop FieldTrip such that it is compatible with MATLAB versions up to 5 years old.
-Please note that we may not always be running the latest MATLAB version ourselves, so sometimes it can happen that your brand-new MATLAB release causes some issues that we have not encountered yet.
+We develop FieldTrip to be compatible with MATLAB versions up to 5 years old.
+Please note that we may not always be running the latest MATLAB version ourselves, so sometimes it can happen that your brand-new MATLAB release causes some issues that we have not encountered and fixed yet.

 ### Download and install a recent FieldTrip version